Ashen-Kai/Cozzyhub/README.md

-# CosyHub - Premium E-Commerce Platform
+# CozzyHub - Premium E-Commerce Platform

 A full-featured, production-ready e-commerce platform built with Next.js 14, Supabase, and TypeScript.
 Your cozy corner for comfort and style, featuring a stunning glassmorphic UI with advanced animations and a complete admin dashboard.